vyordanova/vyordanova.github.io/index.md

 # Здравейте

 Hi, I am Veronika.
 I am a PhD student in University College London (UCL) and visiting researcher in the National Oceanography Centre (NOC) in Southampton, UK.
 I work on mission planning for Autonomous Underwater Vehicles.
-I am interested in applications and research relevet to marine autonomy, such as robotics, reinforcement learning, planning.
+I am interested in applications and research relevent to marine autonomy, such as robotics, reinforcement learning, planning.

 ## Contact and CV
 Email: veronika dot yordanova dot 11 at ucl dot ac dot uk <br>